catplotlib/CVNotes/content/post/6.Filtering/index.md

 ### Application in Python

-Using OpenCV, you can apply a Median filter like this:
+Using OpenCV, we can apply a Median filter like this:

 ```python
 # Apply Median filter